polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network.md

         <span data-ty>2024-09-10 09:10:08 💤 Idle (0 peers), best: #52 (0x2c40…a50e), finalized #49 (0xb70a…1fc0), ⬇ 0.3kiB/s ⬆ 0.3kiB/s</span>
     </div>

-    Note that the peer count drops to zero and block production stops.
+    Note that the peer count drops to zero, and block production stops.

 4. Shut down the second node using `Control-C` in its terminal